 Taking these into consideration, the product which we’re announcing today is built from the ground up for modern applications:

-Distributed tracing and logging enables to do both monitoring and troubleshooting quickly and efficiently;
+Distributed tracing and logging enables us to do both monitoring and troubleshooting quickly and efficiently;

 The agentless approach suits perfectly for any kind of service, whether if it’s running in a container, a VM or FaaS;